Summary

 Research after the 2016 election found: (1) for 14 percent of Americans social media was their “most important” source of election news; 2) known false news stories “favoring Trump were shared a total of 30 million times on Facebook, while those favoring Clinton were shared 8 million times”; 3) the average American adult saw fake news stories, “with just over half of those who recalled seeing them believing them”; and 4) people are more likely to “believe stories that favor their preferred candidate, especially if they have ideologically segregated social media networks.”[84]
 Correspondingly, whilst there is wide agreement that the digital spread and uptake of disinformation during the 2016 election was massive and very likely facilitated by foreign agents, there is an ongoing debate on whether all this had any actual effect on the election.
 For example, a double blind randomized-control experiment by researchers from the London School of Economics (LSE), found that exposure to online fake news about either Trump or Clinton had no significant effect on intentions to vote for those candidates.
 Researchers who examined the influence of Russian disinformation on Twitter during the 2016 US presidential campaign found that exposure to disinformation was (1) concentrated among a tiny group of users, (2) primarily among Republicans, and (3) eclipsed by exposure to legitimate political news media and politicians.
 Finally, they find “no evidence of a meaningful relationship between exposure to the Russian foreign influence campaign and changes in attitudes, polarization, or voting behavior.”[85]
 As such, despite its mass dissemination during the 2016 Presidential Elections, online fake news or disinformation probably did not cost Hillary Clinton the votes needed to secure the presidency.[86]

-Research on this topic is continuing, and some evidence is less clear.
-For example, internet access and time spent on social media does not appear correlated with polarisation.[86]
-Further, misinformation appears not to significantly change political knowledge of those exposed to it.[87]
+Research on this topic remains inconclusive, for example, misinformation appears not to significantly change political knowledge of those exposed to it.[87]
 There seems to be a higher level of diversity of news sources that users are exposed to on Facebook and Twitter than conventional wisdom would dictate, as well as a higher frequency of cross-spectrum discussion.[88][89]
 Other evidence has found that disinformation campaigns rarely succeed in altering the foreign policies of the targeted states.[90]

 Research is also challenging because disinformation is meant to be difficult to detect and some social media companies have discouraged outside research efforts.[91]
 For example, researchers found disinformation made “existing detection algorithms from traditional news media ineffective or not applicable…[because disinformation] is intentionally written to mislead readers…[and] users’ social engagements with fake news produce data that is big, incomplete, unstructured, and noisy.”[91]
 Facebook, the largest social media company, has been criticized by analytical journalists and scholars for preventing outside research of disinformation.[92][93][94][95]